-The bar chart and the performance table below illustrate the risks and volatility of an investment in the Fund by showing changes in the Predecessor Fund's Investor Class Shares' performance from year to year and by showing how the Predecessor Fund's average annual total returns for 1, 5 and 10 years and since inception compare with those of broad measures of market performance.
-Of course, the Predecessor Fund's past performance (before and after taxes) does not necessarily indicate how the Fund will perform in the future.
+The bar chart and the performance table below illustrate the risks and volatility of an investment in the Fund by showing changes in the combined performance of the Fund and the Predecessor Fund from year to year for the past 10 years, and by showing how the average annual total returns of the Fund and the Predecessor Fund for 1, 5 and 10 years and since inception compare with those of measures of domestic and international market performance.
+Of course, the Fund's and the Predecessor Fund's past performance (before and after taxes) does not necessarily indicate how the Fund will perform in the future.